SunRun Timeline of Earth’s Tectonic History

 Stage 1: First Breakup (750,000,000 SunRuns ago)

-Earth Plate 1 fractures due to mantle upwelling along ancient weak zones.
+Earth Plate 1 fractures due to mantle upwelling along zones.

 Mechanism: Mantle upwelling cracks Earth Plate 1 along zones.